1123Alessandro/Data-Warehouse-Labs/README.md

 # 5. How many students have the same mother but different fathers?

-This counts the number of students who have same mothers but different fathers by joining and comparing two student tables, and the DISTINCT keyword also ensures that each student is counted only once.
+This counts the number of students with the same mothers but different fathers by joining and comparing two student tables, and the DISTINCT keyword also ensures that each student is counted only once.

 ![](images/q5.png)